gmk57/ya-photos/README.md

 Third-party libraries are distributed under their own terms, please see their repositories & websites.

 The use of Yandex.Fotki service and its API is regulated by [API User Agreement](https://yandex.ru/legal/fotki_api/), [Yandex.Fotki Service Terms Of Use](https://yandex.ru/legal/fotki_termsofuse/) and general [User Agreement for Yandex Services](https://yandex.com/legal/rules/).

+All photos are exclusive property of their right holders, available for personal non-commercial use under certain conditions (see links above).